 Get on social media

-It’s a networking platform as well, providing the opportunity to search for other edtech professionals.
-This is a great resource to consider when you have a niche question and you’re looking for someone with a similar background and experience dealing with the same issue.
+It’s also a networking platform, providing the opportunity to search for other edtech professionals.
+This is a great resource to consider when you have a niche question and are looking for someone with a similar background and experience dealing with the same issue.

 Attend conferences designed for your industry

-While the pandemic put in-person conferences on hold for a lengthy period of time, but they’re coming back and serve as an excellent opportunity to get out there and meet other edtech professionals who are also navigating marketing during these strange times.
-Similarly, there are plenty of digital conference opportunities taking place, which allows you to attend from the convenience of your office or even the comfort of your own home.
+While the pandemic put in-person conferences on hold for a lengthy period of time, they’re coming back and serve as an excellent opportunity to get out there and meet other edtech professionals who are also navigating marketing during these strange times.
+Similarly, there are plenty of digital conference opportunities, allowing you to attend from the convenience of your office or even the comfort of your own home.

-Edtech professionals with the same experiences are out there searching for other like-minded professionals, and some of them are expanding their outreach by blogging.
-ISTE recommended following and keeping up with blogs by edtech coaches not only for inspiration but also for making connections.
-In Fagin’s blog, “Diary of a Not-So-Mad Instructional Tech Coach”, she uses it as a place for sharing useful information, but also to remind other professionals in her industry to unwind and have fun.
+Edtech professionals with the same experiences are searching for other like-minded professionals, and some are expanding their outreach by blogging.
+ISTE recommended following and keeping up with blogs by edtech coaches for inspiration and making connections.
+For example, in Fagin’s blog, “Diary of a Not-So-Mad Instructional Tech Coach,” she uses it as a place to share helpful information and remind other professionals in her industry to unwind and have fun.

 “It’s a good way to network because I’ve noticed that although we’re talking about tools and stuff, a lot of times there’s personal information that helps make a connection.
 Our jobs are our lives, but it’s not everything that we do.”

 No matter how you focus your networking efforts, you need access to the raw data that will connect you with schools and educators.
-At Agile, we can provide you with the information you need to contact your prospects and the innovative solutions and cost-effective programs they need to grow and evolve with the education market.
-For more information, contact us today.
+At Agile, we can provide the information you need to contact your prospects and the innovative solutions and cost-effective programs they need to grow and evolve with the education market.